 Pro tip: We’ve had good luck getting dogs to be better photo sitters by having a friend hold a treat up behind the camera.

-More ideas for simple, effective props to help stage your Christmas photo:
+More Christmas photo ideas for simple, effective props:

 And no, we’re not talking about matching ugly sweaters.
 (Although if you’ve got some lying around, why not?)
 We’re talking about a single concept or idea that brings your image together.
 Picking a theme for your Christmas photo provides the same coordination as a row of identical mohair-blend reindeer sweaters, but it’s a lot less itchy.